retro-desert/Encryptor/readme.md

 (Linux)
 *Check if you have a **pip3** installed*

-1.Download encryptor.py
+1.Download encryptor.py and twofish_encryption.py

-2.Check signature with encryptor.py.sig
+2.Check signatures with .sig or check hashes

 3.Open the command line and run the script with the argument --dir or -d and add the path to the folder with which you want to carry out actions